NetCoreTemplates/razor-press/MyApp/_pages/vue-in-markdown.md

-We can embed Vue components directly in Markdown simply because all Markdown Documents are themselves Vue Apps, which by default are created with the same [/mjs/app.mjs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/wwwroot/mjs/app.mjs) configuration that all Razor Pages uses, which allows using any [Vue DOM syntax](https://vuejs.org/guide/essentials/template-syntax.html) or global Vue components in Markdown, in the same way that they're used in Vue Apps defined in Razor or HTML pages, e.g. We can display the [GettingStarted.mjs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/wwwroot/mjs/components/GettingStarted.mjs) component that's on the home page with:
+We can embed Vue components directly in Markdown simply because all Markdown Documents are themselves Vue Apps, which by default are created with the same [/mjs/app.mjs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/wwwroot/mjs/app.mjs) configuration that all Razor Pages uses.
+This allows using any [Vue DOM syntax](https://vuejs.org/guide/essentials/template-syntax.html) or global Vue components directly in Markdown, in the same way that they're used in Vue Apps defined in Razor or HTML pages.

+For example we can display the [GettingStarted.mjs](https://github.com/NetCoreTemplates/razor-press/blob/main/MyApp/wwwroot/mjs/components/GettingStarted.mjs) component that's on the home page with: